publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch77/m__us_usc_t7_s4606.md

         (1) __Use__

-            Funds collected by the Honey Board shall be used by the Honey Board for financing research, promotion, and consumer information, other expenses as described in subsection (d) of this section, such other expenses for the administration, maintenance, and functioning of the Honey Board as may be authorized by the Secretary, any reserve established under [section 4607(5) of this title][/us/usc/t7/s4607/5], and those administrative costs incurred by the Department of Agriculture pursuant to this chapter after an order has been promulgated under this chapter.
+            Funds collected by the Honey Board shall be used by the Honey Board for financing research, promotion, and consumer information, other expenses as described in subsection (d), such other expenses for the administration, maintenance, and functioning of the Honey Board as may be authorized by the Secretary, any reserve established under [section 4607(5) of this title][/us/usc/t7/s4607/5], and those administrative costs incurred by the Department of Agriculture pursuant to this chapter after an order has been promulgated under this chapter.

         (2) __Research projects__